-- For Primary QTS: a degree that relates to Education or an a rea of primary curriculum and GCSE (or accepted equivalent) grade C in English, Mathematics and Science
+- For Primary QTS: a degree that relates to Education or an area of primary curriculum and GCSE grade 4 in English, Mathematics and Science (or equivalent - please contact

-- For Secondary QTS: a degree with a significant proportion of the subject you intend to teach and GCSE (or accepted equivalent) grade C in English and Mathematics
+- For Secondary QTS: a degree with a significant proportion of the subject you intend to teach and GCSE grade 4 in English and Mathematics (or equivalent - please contact

-- Experience teaching in two or more settings or schools.
+- Experience teaching in two schools.
 This includes your current place of employment.
-As a guideline, we would expect that you have been working for a minimum of two years in one setting/school and have worked for a minimum of six weeks in the second school/setting.
+As a guideline, we would typically expect that you have been working for a minimum of two years in schools

 - Primary QTS: within your two school experiences you must: